Invalid email address

 While that’s quite a broad range in pay, each influencer is different and the rates may vary based on the following factors:

 1. Content type: You’ll find many content types on social media from short-form content like reels to long-form content like YouTube videos.
-If you’re only looking to collaborate for a short story or one-off static post, the cost will be much lower than a long video or a series of posts.
+If you’re only looking to collaborate for a short Story or one-off static post, the cost will be much lower than a long video or a series of posts.

 2. Past engagement rate of the influencer: Even if an influencer has a lower number of followers, they might have a high engagement rate.
 The higher the engagement rate, the more you can expect to pay per post.